 Mental health disorders can be very difficult to live with on a day to day basis.
 From depression which seems to never end to waking up filled with dread from anxiety that just won’t stop, each day can feel like a chore to simply manage.
 But there is hope and help.

-Anxiety disorders are highly treatable and most respond well to evidence-based treatment approaches.
+Anxiety disorders are highly treatable and most respond well to evidence-based treatment options.
 Despite the differences in the various mental health disorders and amongst the different types of anxiety disorders, some of the same treatments work to help.

 While these disorders can’t be ‘cured’, they can be managed so that the person who lives with them can go on to lead happier lives with peace of mind.
-Evidence-based psychotherapies, lifestyle modifications, and medications can dramatically improve the quality of life for those with anxiety disorders.
+Evidence-based psychotherapies, lifestyle modifications, and medications can dramatically improve the quality of life for people with anxiety disorders.

 Futures offers a holistic and coordinated treatment for individuals with a primary diagnosis of depression, anxiety, or a mood disorder in our residential mental health program.
 For individuals with co-occurring disorders that include an AUD or SUD, one of Futures’ three addiction treatment programs can help.